The Economic Crime and Corporate Transparency Act 2023 - Banking and Finance

 What is changing for banking transactions?

-It is our intention to become an ACSP and we will be ready to continue to assist clients in registering or releasing security at Companies House when these new requirements come into force.
+• We are an ACSP and we are ready to continue to assist clients in registering or releasing security at Companies House when these new requirements come into force.

 Further legislation

 In due course, further legislation will be introduced to detail how these changes will take effect.
 We will keep this page updated with new information.
-You can also sign up for updates to stay informed and ahead of the curve on the Act’s impact on Banking and Finance.
+You can also sign up for updates to stay informed and ahead of the curve on ECCTA’s impact on Banking and Finance.

 Register to receive updates about the Act Register to receive updates about the Act